hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Jan 14, 2024
+   - [`ProfileService`](Osiris/Models/User/ProfileService.swift) now maintains synchronization of connection statuses between users.
+   - [`Profile`](Osiris/Models/User/Profile.swift) was created and added to collection `profiles` so that some user data can be kept private.
+These changes are reflected in [`ProfileService`](Osiris/Models/User/ProfileService.swift)
+   - Added method `queueChange(username: String, change: Change)` to [`ProfileService`](Osiris/Models/User/ProfileService.swift)
+   - Have already drawn out a SocialView to recreate in Swift!
+   - I took a break from workout logging as I ran into an issue but I'll revisit that after I'm done with socials.

 ### Jan 13, 2024
    - [`ProfileService`](Osiris/Models/User/ProfileService.swift) handles connection changes and updates locally only if Firestore changes are successful.